CharlieAnthony/Java-Compiler/README.md

 # Simple Programming Language Interpreter and RISC-V Code Generator

-This repo contains my coursework for the compilers module I took at the university of sussex.
+This repo contains my coursework for the compilers module I took at the University of Sussex.
 For this coursework, I scored 91%.
 What follows is copied from the coursework specification, along with my submission.

 This project involves two main tasks, creating an interpreter and a RISC-V code generator, for a [simple programming language](/src/language.md).
 The language is based on a subset of the standard programming language features, and this project will help you to understand the fundamental concepts of interpreting and code generation.